Supermagnum/Europe-ergo/README.md

 Json file for VIAL is in the firmware folder.

-All pdf files can be exported from the Freecad file.
+All mechanical blueprints as pdf files can be exported from the Freecad file.
 Freecad can be found for free here: https://www.freecadweb.org/